blanton-black/pubba/README.md

 This extension is under heavy, heavy development and is subject to massive changes over the next week or so.

+__I do not consider this project production ready at this time.
+It will be soon though.__

 TODO:

 * Support 3rd part script tags in pubba.yml